Contrastive Self-supervised Learning in Recommender Systems: A Survey: Pretext Task

-where $\mathcal{I}(u)$ is items that user $u$ has interacted. $\mathcal{I}$ is the item set and $|\mathcal{I}|$ is the number of items.
-If similarity $P M I\left(u, u^{\prime}\right) > t$, $(u, u^{\prime})$ are considered as positive pairs. $t$ is the threshold.
-The positive samples of the items are selected in a similar way.
-Moreover, negative samples are selected randomly. \textbf{MMCLR}~\cite{MMCLR} constructs a graph view (user-item graph) $\mathcal{G}$ and a sequence view (multi-behavior sequence) $\mathcal{S}$.
+\textbf{MMCLR}~\cite{MMCLR} constructs a graph view (user-item graph) $\mathcal{G}$ and a sequence view (multi-behavior sequence) $\mathcal{S}$.
 For each view, different behavior representations of the same users (e.g., $\mathbf{h}_{u,b_1}^{g}$ and $\mathbf{h}_{u,b_2}^{g}$) are treated as positive pairs.
 It also maximizes the MI between overall representations of the same user (e.g., $\mathbf{h}_{u}^g$ and $\mathbf{h}_{u}^s$) in different views. \textbf{KMCLR}~\cite{KMCLR} maximizes the MI between different behaviors of the same user.
 In addition, it performs knowledge-aware contrastive learning.
 It leverages a knowledge graph to guide the augmentation of the user-item graph under the target behavior $\mathcal{G}_{ui}^{b_t}$.
 It first calculates the consistency $c_i$ of each item $i$ like KGCL.
 Then the edge dropout probability is obtained by